 How to Prevent Vascular Dementia

-Dr. Koroshetz says only half of people who have hypertension actually receive treatment (reported by NPR).
+Dr. Koroshetz says only half of the people who have hypertension actually receive treatment (reported by NPR).
 The doctor is trying to change that number by raising awareness through a campaign called Mind Your Risks.

 So what steps can people take toward prevention?
 The Alzheimer’s Association suggests reducing any risks that might damage blood vessels.

-That means eating a well-rounded diet, maintaining a healthy weight and exercising.
+That means eating a well-rounded diet, maintaining a healthy weight, and exercising.
 In addition, people should avoid smoking and drinking alcohol excessively.

 If more people become aware of this prevention, they could stave off a variety of conditions, including dementia.
 These steps would be well worth the work in the end.

 - Connor A. Emdin, Peter M. Rothwell, Gholamreza Salimi-Khorshidi, Amit Kiran, Nathalie Conrad, Thomas Callender, Ziyah Mehta, Sarah T. Pendlebury, Simon G. Anderson, Hamid Mohseni and Mark Woodward, Kazem Rahimi, “Blood Pressure and Risk of Vascular Dementia: Evidence From a Primary Care Registry and a Cohort Study of Transient Ischemic Attack and Stroke,” Stroke 47, no. 6 (2016): 1429-1435.